mco-gh/mco.dev/content/post/poems/nerdy.md

 **TfNP**: Dennis Ritchie created the C programming language to make it easier to write system programs.
 Unix, the precursor to Linux, was written in C by Ritchie, Ken Thompson, and a host of collaborators.
 Fifty years later, C is still one of the world's most popular programming languages.

+> An arrogant techbro named Earl
+> Said "my code is a joy to unfurl"
+> But no one could say
+> If his claim was okay
+> Because he'd been coding in Perl

+**TfNP**: Perl truly lives up the monikker "code".

+Mr. Wall said "my code makes me hurl,
+So I'll give code design a good whirl!"
+He mixed up some piles
+Of Scrabble game tiles
+And the result, as we know, is called Perl.

+**TfNP**: Again, Perl is a write-only programming language.
+No one can understand even their own code.